 12. Christmas At Schnepf Farms

 Schnepf Farms never disappoints as they go big for the holidays!
 They are a popular Fall Festivity, however you don’t want to miss Christmas at Schnepf Farms.
 They put on arguably the best holiday event in Phoenix.

 A giant slide, food, ice cream, candy shop, Santa’s workshop, train ride, light show, and more!
 There is plenty for the family and people of all ages to enjoy.
-I already visited this season and my family was at the farm for 3+ hours, easy!
+I take my husband and friends every season and we’re always at the farm for 3+ hours, easy!